 Diatomaceous Earth is made from fossilized algae found in bodies of water.
-There are hundreds of registered products that use diatomaceous earth (DE) as a main ingredient.
+There are hundreds of registered products that use diatomaceous earth (DE) as the main ingredient.
 Recently it has even been known to have certain health benefits.

 How Does it Work?

 Diatomaceous earth works by breaking down the exoskeletons of insects.
-Most DE comes in dust formulas, and can be applied with paint brushes, turkey basters, or puffers.
+Most DE comes in dust formulas and can be applied with paintbrushes, turkey basters, or puffers.

 There are three grades of diatomaceous earth:

 This form of diatomaceous earth filters impurities and is especially effective in water.
 The product is heated to produce a high level of silica.
 This makes it dangerous for human and animal consumption, and should only be used for pool filtration.

 As the name suggests, this grade of diatomaceous earth is used to feed animals.
 This product is safer than the pool-grade DE, as it has less than 1% silica.
 It’s still not safe for human consumption.
 Some people will use food-grade DE for their feed just to be safe.
 Always read and follow the label of any product before using it.
 If you have more health concerns, speak to a vet about using feed-grade DE with your animals.